Consent Preferences

 Bronze Cut Pasta from Aldi

 bronze die-cut spaghetti.
-The pasta is rough, like sandpaper, because it is produced with bronze cutters, unlike Teflon.
+The pasta is rough, like sandpaper, because it is produced with bronze cutters, unlike those made with Teflon.
 It makes much starchier water, and the sauce "clings" to it in a way that it doesn't with lesser-quality pasta.
 I used Priano spaghetti, which costs $2 per pound at Aldi.
 Alternative products are available at Walmart and Target (Rao's and Bettergoods) for around the same price.
 Bronze-cut pasta is about twice the price of bare-bones economy pasta, but it's worth it in this recipe.
-I use bare-bones economy pasta a lot, and if that's all that is available, use that.
-But if you can find reasonably priced bronze-cut pasta, use that.
+I use bare-bones economy pasta a lot, and if that's all that's available, I use that.
+However, if you can find reasonably priced bronze-cut pasta, use that instead.
 The quality of the pasta is worth an extra $0.50 in this recipe.

 Bacon